Hafizah/Amazon_Stock_Price_Prediction_using_LSTM/README.md

 </p>

 **Introduction:**<br>
 One might wish that the time machine in the movie "Back To The Future" really existed!
 Stock price prediction would have been more accurate.
-However, no one can predict the future!
+However, no one can predict the future.
+Here, I used machine learning to predict stock prices.

 **Objective:**<br>
 Predict Amazon stock prices for the next 7 days using LSTM networks with TensorFlow.